oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 ### get

-Retrieve a specific marketing activity type record.

-A type of marketing activities (click, open, send, unsubscribe, soft_bunce, hard_bounce).
+The **get** action retrieves a specific marketing activity type record, such as click, open, send, unsubscribe, soft_bunce, and hard_bounce.

 ### get_list

-Retrieve a collection of marketing activity type records.
+The **get_list** retrieves a collection of marketing activity type records, such as click, open, send, unsubscribe, soft_bunce, and hard_bounce.

-The list of records that will be returned, could be limited by filters.
+A list of the records to be returned is limited by filters.

-A type of marketing activities (click, open, send, unsubscribe, soft_bunce, hard_bounce).